Exactly How to Answer the Rudest Wedding Questions

 Translation: This can be interpreted in a few ways.
 If the person is planning their own wedding, they're probably asking out of genuine interest because they like what you're doing.
 If, however, there's no chance they're planning their nuptials, odds are whatever you tell them will garner an obnoxious response.

-Quick comeback: A simple "That's none of your business" will suffice, or you could throw them off with some dramatics: "It cost me an arm and my fiance a leg -- next week we're going in for surgery together.
+What to Say: You could throw them off with some sarcasm or dramatics: "It cost me an arm and my partner a leg—next week we're going in for surgery together.
 Romantic, right?"

-Translation: Some people think that it's fine to tack on a "plus one" to any wedding invite.
+Translation: Some people think it's fine to tack on a plus-one to any wedding invite.
 Though it's definitely a wedding etiquette faux pas, you should give your guest the benefit of the doubt and chalk it up to an innocent misunderstanding rather than a snobby "I don't go anywhere without a date" attitude.

 "I want to make a toast."

-Quick comeback: Say that you're flattered by the offer, but you want to keep the toasts to a minimum -- just the parents and honor attendants.
-If a close family member really wants to speak, you should consider letting them say a few words at the rehearsal dinner.
+What to Say: Say you're flattered by the offer, but you want to keep the toasts to a minimum—just the parents and honor attendants.
+If a close family member really wants to speak, consider letting them say a few words at the rehearsal dinner.

 "So when are you going to have kids?"

-Quick comeback: Even if you have a clear plan about when you want to start having babies, be vague in discussing a timeline.
-Try, "We'd love to be parents someday, but we're taking things one step at a time -- starting with the wedding."
+What to Say: Even if you have a clear plan about when you want to start having kids, be vague in discussing a timeline.
+Try, "We'd love to be parents someday, but we're taking things one step at a time—starting with the wedding."